sinhrks/daskperiment/docs/source/tips.rst

   3

 The next trial should be numbered as `.trial_id + 1`, if no other trial is triggered until your execution.
-Note that `.trial_id` cannot be referred during trial execution to avoid confusion between `.trial_id` and `.current_trial_id`.
+Note that `.trial_id` cannot be referred during a trial execution to avoid confusion between `.trial_id` and `.current_trial_id`.